Smart Money Is Betting Big In WMT Options

 Walmart serves as a leading retailer in the United States, with its strategy predicated on superior operating efficiency and offering the lowest priced goods to consumers to drive robust store traffic and product turnover.
 Walmart augmented its low-price business strategy by offering a convenient one-stop shopping destination with the opening of its first supercenter in 1988.Today, Walmart operates over 4,600 stores in the United States (5,200 including Sam's Club) and over 10,000 locations globally.
 Walmart generated over $460 billion in domestic namesake sales in fiscal 2025, with Sam's Club contributing another $90 billion to the company's top line.
 Internationally, Walmart generated $120 billion in sales.
 The retailer serves around 270 million customers globally each week.

-In the last month, 5 experts released ratings on this stock with an average target price of $105.2.
+Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $98.8.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Consistent in their evaluation, an analyst from Raymond James keeps a Outperform rating on Walmart with a target price of $105. * An analyst from Mizuho has revised its rating downward to Outperform, adjusting the price target to $105. * Maintaining their stance, an analyst from Telsey Advisory Group continues to hold a Outperform rating for Walmart, targeting a price of $115. * Maintaining their stance, an analyst from Stifel continues to hold a Hold rating for Walmart, targeting a price of $91. * Maintaining their stance, an analyst from UBS continues to hold a Buy rating for Walmart, targeting a price of $110.
+Click here for access. * An analyst from Stifel has decided to maintain their Hold rating on Walmart, which currently sits at a price target of $91. * An analyst from Oppenheimer has decided to maintain their Outperform rating on Walmart, which currently sits at a price target of $95. * An analyst from UBS has decided to maintain their Buy rating on Walmart, which currently sits at a price target of $110. * Maintaining their stance, an analyst from Stifel continues to hold a Hold rating for Walmart, targeting a price of $93. * Maintaining their stance, an analyst from Raymond James continues to hold a Outperform rating for Walmart, targeting a price of $105.

+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Walmart options trades with real-time alerts from Benzinga Pro.

 Latest Ratings for WMT